-COENIE GROENEWALD MUNICIPAL MANAGER 28 May 2015
+COENIE GROENEWALD MUNICIPAL MANAGER

-This document represents the 3rd review of the (5 year) 2012/2017 Integrated Development Plan (IDP) adopted by Council on 30 May 2012.
+This document represents the 4th and final review of the (5 year) 2012/2017 Integrated Development Plan (IDP) adopted by Council on 30 May 2012.

 The IDP is the strategic document of Council and guides all planning and development in the municipality.
 The IDP will inform our communities on how the Overstrand Municipality will implement the key municipal goals and priorities within the rolling 5-year cycle of the IDP.